Abelian ideals of a Borel subalgebra and root systems: Abstract

 \section{Abstract}

 Let $\g$ be a simple Lie algebra and $\Abo$ the poset of non-trivial abelian ideals of a fixed Borel subalgebra of $\g$.
 In~\cite{imrn}, we constructed a partition $\Abo=\sqcup_\mu \Ab_\mu$ parameterised by the long positive roots of $\g$ and studied the subposets $\Ab_\mu$.
-In this note, we show that this partition is compatible with intersections, relate it to the Kostant-Peterson parameterisation of abelian ideals and to the centralisers of abelian ideals.
+In this note, we show that this partition is compatible with intersections, relate it to the Kostant-Peterson parameterisation and to the centralisers of abelian ideals.
+We also prove that the poset of positive roots of $\g$ is a join-semilattice.